 Right now or tonight before you go to bed:

-- Ask God to reveal any sins in your life.
+- Ask God to reveal any sin in your life.

-- List these on a piece of paper.
+- List everything he reveals to you on a piece of paper.
 Be honest; this is just between you and God.

-- After completing your list, write over it the promise of 1 John 1:9 (written above).
+- After completing your list, write out 1 John 1:9 (written above) over it.

-- Tear up the list and throw it away.
+- Tear up the list and throw it away as a reminder that every sin is utterly forgiven.

 Confession: Experiencing the result

-"....as far as the east is from the west, so far has He removed our transgressions from us."
+as far as the east is from the west, so far has he removed our transgressions from us (Psalm 103:12).

-Understanding God's great love and forgiveness allows Christians to enjoy growing fellowship with Him.
+Trusting in God’s great love and forgiveness allows Christians to enjoy a deepening fellowship with him.

 You can respond to the questions below to journey with a mentor and receive prayer.
 You’ll be able to talk through what you have learned.